 There are many types of pool covers available today.
 However, all pool covers are not safety pool covers.
 They are the type that are securely fastened down to the pool deck.

-The covers can be made of mesh fabric or solid fabric (sometimes referred to as an automatic safety cover).
+The covers can be made of mesh fabric or solid fabric.

 1) Safety of small children and animals is the main reason for a safety pool cover, reducing the chance of an accidental drowning.